pytask-dev/pytask/docs/source/developers_guide.md

 - Once all additions to a release are merged, prepare `changes.rst` in the source folder of the documentation listing all changes which made it into the release.

+- Update the version numbers in the animations if you create a new major or minor release.

 - Go to the [release tab](https://github.com/pytask-dev/pytask/releases).
 Create a new release by clicking on "Draft a new release" and add a tag named `vx.x.x` on `main`